bleunguts/bleunguts/portfolio2020.md

 - Spearheaded the design of a Greenfield micro-service that receives quant valuation requests via MQ and processes it on the compute grid.
 This included elastic compute grid session management and processing the huge volumes of execution results received from the compute grid.
 (Kotlin 1.3, Kotlin CoRoutines, Kotlin Flows, Apache Artemis MQ, IBM Symphony 7)
 - Implemented and delivered end-to-end compute grid submitter from inception, including a clustered session closing feature to purge selected compute workloads.
+- Implemented stress testing solution that allowed us to measure impact of latency on binary versions.
+(Gatling Simulation Design)

 # (Credit Suisse) Giraffe Yeti